 - 1. New development in the Suburban Planning Area is intended to be served by public utilities.
-The County supports the extension of public water and sewer within this Planning Area, consistent with applicable utility service boundaries and policies. - 2.
+The City and County support the extension of public water and sewer within this Planning Area, consistent with applicable utility service boundaries and policies. - 2.
 The County will consider establishment of a new low density single family residential zoning district to service areas where public utilities, especially public sewer, are absent. - 3.
 Low density development on private well and septic (one unit per acre or more) is appropriate adjacent to the Rural Development Planning Area and Military Protection Planning Area, or in cases where environmental or utility constraints dictate that low density residential is more appropriate. - 4.
-New residential development shall incorporate design characteristics including but not limited to: - Mix of residential housing types and design diversity - Residential density of 3-4 units per acre (single family); - 6-12 units per acre (townhouse; duplex); 12-24 units per acre (multi-family) - Passive and Active open space developed through the conservation design process - Pedestrian connectivity with sidewalks and trails - Non-residential components such as institutional, employment, and commercial should be integrated along with residential in larger projects and Planned Developments. - 5.
+New residential development shall incorporate design characteristics including but not limited to: - Mix of residential housing types and design diversity - Residential density of 3-4 units per acre (single family); 6-12 units per acre (townhouse; duplex); 12-24 units per acre (multi-family) - Passive and Active open space developed through the conservation design process - Pedestrian connectivity with sidewalks and trails - Non-residential components such as institutional, employment, and commercial should be integrated along with residential in larger projects and Planned Developments.
+11 - 5.
 Supportive neighborhood retail and other small scale commercial opportunities are encouraged in Priority Commercial areas and other areas adjacent to residential uses in areas at major intersections and where commercial uses complete a block.
 Where proposed, design, form, and details will be paramount in the land use process.

 - 6. Larger, destination retail, employment, or other commercial uses shall be directed to Priority Commercial Areas and Priority Commercial Corridors and to major intersections and arterial corridors such as Broad St., Lafayette Dr., Guignard Dr., and McCray's Mill Rd. - 7.
 Industrial, light-industrial, warehouse, automotive repair, and uses with a dominant outdoor storage component should be discouraged along Primary Commercial Corridors. - 8.
 All new development is expected to mitigate its impacts on public services, community facilities, schools, and transportation networks. - 9.
 Employment and Economic Development centers are directed to the Suburban Development Planning Area either in the existing industrial parks identified in the Economic Development Element or where adequate infrastructure exists to accommodate the proposed uses. - 10.
-The County supports design improvements along Sumter's major corridors.
-The County will consider changes to the Highway Corridor design review district in an effort to strengthen implementation tools and ensure quality design related to architecture, signage and landscaping. - 11.
-The County will examine opportunities to encourage, incentivize or require design improvements to non-conforming structures, sites, and parking lots.
+The City and County continue support for design improvements along Sumter's major corridors.
+The City and County will consider changes to the Highway Corridor design review district in an effort to strengthen implementation tools and ensure quality design related to architecture, signage and landscaping. - 11.
+The City and County will examine opportunities to encourage, incentivize or require design improvements to non-conforming structures, sites, and parking lots. - 12.
+The City supports neighborhood scale and corridor based planning activities on an ongoing basis to provide more specific land use guidance and more directed public input.